 Often, businesses want faster access to their ACH Debit funds.
 Many of our clients ask us how they can shorten their ACH settlement times.
 To that end, we offer Accelerated Payouts, including Next Day Payouts for qualified merchants.
 Accelerated Payouts shorten settlement period times to 2, 1, or even 0 business days.
 While we encourage you to apply, each case is different, and our Underwriting Department evaluates your business on its financial strength and past performance to approve you for Accelerated Payouts.

 Bottom Line: Key Takeaways

 Understanding ACH settlement periods is a critical component of cash flow management.
-When evaluating payment processors, you’ll want to make sure that you choose one that can understand and evaluate your cash needs, in order to identify options to reduce your settlement period and streamline your accounts receivable.
+When evaluating payment processors, make sure that they offer options to reduce your settlement period and streamline your accounts receivable.